frontenddogma/web-development-glossary/manuscript/f.md

 Feature creep
 : The excessive ongoing expansion or addition of new features in a product, especially in computer software, video games, and consumer and business electronics.
 These extra features go beyond the basic function of the product and can result in software bloat and over-complication rather than simple design.&nbsp;[†](#w-feature-creep)

+Feature detection
+: A technique for handling differences between runtime environments (typically web browsers or user agents), by programmatically testing for clues that the environment may or may not offer certain functionality.
+This information is then used to make the application adapt in some way to suit the environment, for example to make use of certain APIs or to tailor the user experience.
+Feature detection is said to be more reliable and future-proof than other techniques, like browser sniffing and browser-specific CSS hacks.&nbsp;[†](#w-feature-detection)

 Feature phone
 : A mobile phone that retains the form factor of earlier-generation phones, with button-based input and a small display.
 Feature phones are sometimes called dumbphones in contrast with touch-input smartphones.
 Feature phones tend to use an embedded operating system with a small and simple graphical user interface, unlike large and complex general-purpose mobile operating systems like Android or iOS.
 Feature phones typically provide voice calling and text messaging functionality as well as basic multimedia and Internet capabilities and other services offered by the user’s wireless service provider.&nbsp;[†](#w-feature-phone)

+Feature testing
+: → Feature detection

 Feed
 : A data format used for providing users with frequently updated content.
 Content distributors syndicate a web feed, thereby allowing users to subscribe to a channel by adding the feed resource address to a news aggregator client (also called a feed reader or a news reader).
 Users typically subscribe to a feed by manually entering the URL of a feed or clicking a link in a web browser or by dragging the link from the web browser to the aggregator.
 The kinds of content delivered by a web feed are typically HTML (web page content) or links to web pages and digital media.
 Common feed formats are RSS, Atom, and JSON Feed.&nbsp;[†](#w-feed)